 This functionality is currently only supported in Map Viewer Classic (formerly known as Map Viewer).
 It will be available in a future release of the new Map Viewer (formerly known as Map Viewer Beta).

 The Interpolate Points tool allows you to predict values at new locations based on measurements found in a collection of points.

 A point layer is used as the input.
 The input layer must have a numeric field to serve as the basis of the interpolation.
-Interpolate Points is designed to work with data that changes slowly and smoothly over the landscape, like temperature and pollution levels.
-It is not appropriate for data such as population or median income that change very abruptly over short distances.
+Interpolate Points is designed to work with data that changes slowly and smoothly over the landscape, such as temperature and pollution levels.
+It is not appropriate for data such as population or median income that changes very abruptly over short distances.